The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 Benoist discerns that “Althusius returned to ancient and medieval traditions, according to which man is a social being who derives his proper nature within an ordained world”.
 The very tradition which was overcome by the rise of the state and the individual.
 A similar viewpoint to that of Althusius is expressed in the works of the Catholic theorist and object of Filmer’s ire, Francisco Suarez.

-Irrespective of whatever merits his system of federalism may or may not possess, Althusius’ true contribution to political thought, as well as the contemporary right, is his affirmation of the rights of historical, concrete communities, rather than atomised individuals or tyrannical sovereigns, as the basis of the social order.
+Irrespective of whatever merits his system of federalism may or may not possess, Althusius’ true contribution to political thought, as well as the contemporary Right, is his affirmation of the rights of historical, concrete communities, rather than atomised individuals or tyrannical sovereigns, as the basis of the social order.

 Concluding Remarks